harry1576/PCB-Enclosure-Generator/README.md

 # PCB-Enclosure-Generator
-Simple tool used to automatically generate PCB enclosures to be 3D printed. <br>
+Take PCB dimensions then generates a 3D case.
-Take PCB dimensions then generates a case.
+This can then be 3D printed.